-So, up above we’ve explained how appetite and stomach capacity work, along with a number of ways to eat more calories.
-But just to make sure you have an actual action plan, we’ve made a guide for you.
+So, up above we’ve explained how to build an ectomorph bulking diet, how your appetite and stomach capacity work, and we’ve gone over a number of strategies that should help you eat more calories.
+But just to make sure you have an actual action plan, we’ve made a free pdf guide for you.
 It includes a sample meal plan with all of these principles optimized (which is how I was able to finally gain 55 pounds).
 We’ve also included 3 bulking recipes: one for breakfast, lunch and dinner.

 You can get it (for free) right here:

 Free guide: How to Eat More

 - A PDF version of this article for later reference

 - A cheat sheet of the main points (great for putting on your fridge)